WebFiori/docs/routing.md

 ### Using URI Parameters

-We have already seen parameters when we explained the diffrent types of routes ([Closure Route](#closure-route)).
-In order to add a parameter to a route, we have to enclose its name between two curly braces `{}`.
+ In order to add a parameter to a route, the developer have to enclose the name of the parameter between two curly braces `{}`.
 To access the value of the parameter, the method [`Router::getVarValue()`](https://webfiori.com/docs/webfiori/framework/router/Router#getVarValue) is used.
 The following sample code shows how to use URI parameters in creating generic routes.

 ``` php
 use webfiori\framework\Response;